Guap-Codes/xmr_miner-rs/README.md

 # XMR_Miner-RS
-A High-performance Monero miner built using Rust.
+A High-performance Monero mining tool developed in Rust.

 ## ⚠️ Disclaimer
  This project is under active development.
 APIs, configuration formats, and command-line options may change without notice.
 CryptoNight variants (V7/R) are deprecated and will be removed in a future release.